Types of Hem Stitches

 Hemming stitch is not only a beautiful and decorative stitch that adds a professional finish to any garment, but it also helps to stop the fabric from fraying and adds strength and stability to the seam.
 In this post, we’ll explain different types of hem stitches and how to use them.
 We are covering everything from basic hand stitches to more advanced machine stitches, so you’ll be able to find the perfect hem stitch for any project.
 Let’s get started!

-1. What is a Simple Hemming stitch or simple running stitch
+1. What is a Simple Hemming Stitch

-How to Sew a Simple Hem by Hand:
+How to Sew a Simple Hem by Hand

 A Simple hemming stitch can be done using a sewing machine by doing a running stitch.